heitormegale/Chromaesthesia/README.md

 ![Rraw](demos/Rainbow_raw1.wav)

-As we can notice the sounds are similar, but in the exponential with thresholds translation the higher pitch notes are more noticeable, since the thresholds shifts some of the colors to those notes.
+As we can notice the sounds are very similar, with the notable difference of the 'Exponential with thresholds' - algorithm having noticeably higher pitch, since the thresholds shifted some of the colors to these higher notes.

 We also utilized both the exponential with and without thresholds for the following image: